Op-2005/DSU_HMM/structured_emission_model_report.md

 ## Conclusions and Recommendations

-The structured emission matrix approach has successfully identified distinct market regimes, including bear markets, though with some trade-off in overall accuracy.
-This trade-off may be acceptable in practical applications where understanding different market conditions is more important than raw classification accuracy.
+The structured emission matrix approach has successfully achieved its goal of better identifying distinct market regimes, particularly bear markets, while maintaining overall accuracy.
+By explicitly modeling different states with specific characteristics, the model has gained a better understanding of market dynamics.

 ### Future Improvements